-Holes had a gypsy curse / Hereditary Curse combo.
+Holes had the Yelnats family subject to a gypsy curse / Hereditary Curse combo.
 However it was a condition of a deal that was broken by the cursed member.
 As soon as it was inadvertently fulfilled by descendants of the participants in said deal, the entire family was showered with good luck and fortune.

 In HP Lovecraft's Short Story "The Cats of Ulthar", the curse of a mysterious travelling people causes the eponymous cats to take vengeance on an old couple that kills cats for fun.
 The mysterious travellers are implied to come from Egypt, making them literal 'Gypsies'.

 Hey, a Buffy the Vampire Slayer example!
 Angel's soul is a result of him killing a very important girl in the gypsy hierarchy.
 It may seem like he's Cursed with Awesome - except that, before, he was a gleeful killer, but now he's wracked with guilt and a fear of ever being truly happy, since, if he is, he loses his soul and becomes the monster again.
 Of course, when that did happen, he ended up killing another couple of highly important gypsies, so maybe they regret that condition.